artix41/blog/blog/_posts/2022-05-21-classical-error-correction.md

 \end{aligned}
 $$

 An interesting fact about those 8 codewords is that they all belong to the 16 codewords of the Hamming codes!
-You can check that by showing either that the three last components of each codewords correspond to the parity checks $$z_1$$, $$z_2$$, $$z_3$$ of the Hamming code, or that all the vectors are orthogonal to each others (meaning that that $$\bm{H}\bm{y}=\bm{0}$$ for all of them).
+You can check that by showing either that the three last components of each codeword correspond to the parity checks $$z_1$$, $$z_2$$, $$z_3$$ of the Hamming code, or that all the vectors are orthogonal to each others (meaning that that $$\bm{H}\bm{y}=\bm{0}$$ for all of them).
 For this reason, we say the the $$[7,4]$$-Hamming code is **self-orthogonal**, meaning that its dual is included in the original code.
 Are self-orthogonal codes interesting, given that they just seem to be diminished version of known codes?
 It happens that they're interesting if the included codewords all have a large Hamming weight, meaning that the distance will be higher than the original code (as shown in Exercise 8)!
 In our case, all the codewords have weight 4.
 The distance of the dual code is therefore 4, instead of 3 for the $$[7,4]$$-Hamming code.

 The resulting code is therefore a $$[7,3,4]$$-code, called a **simplex code**.
 The general family of simplex codes, defined as dual of Hamming codes, are $$[2^r-1, r, 2^{r-1}]$$-codes, meaning that they have a very large distance but a very low rate.
 That's one of the advantages of the duality construction, it allows us to find new codes with different properties!